-What does The Ballad of Mona Lisa mean?
+What do you think The Ballad of Mona Lisa means?

 Panic!
 At The Disco: The Ballad of Mona Lisa Meaning